Hypostomus plecostomus: Invasive species

 In Bangladesh, the species, among some other suckermouth catfishes, has become invasive.
 The government is currently on its way to impose a ban on the farming, hatchling production, breeding, marketing, and trading of the fish.
-It has also raised serious concern in India, Malaysia, and Sri Lanka.
-In September 2024, the Selangor state government in Malaysia allocated RM50,000 (approximately US$ 11,533) as an incentive to capture 50,000 kg of the fish in the Langat River.
+It has also raised serious concern in India, Malaysia, Indonesia and Sri Lanka.
+In September 2024, the Selangor state government in Malaysia allocated RM50,000 (approximately US$11,533) as an incentive to capture 50,000 kg of the fish in the Langat River.

 In the Philippines, two very similar species, Pterygoplichthys disjunctivus and P. pardalis, were initially misidentified as H. plecostomus due to them sharing the local common names of "janitor fish" and "pleco".
 They were introduced in the 1970s by the aquarium trade and have since become highly invasive in the Laguna de Bay (including the tributaries Marikina River) and Agusan Marsh.

 Naming

 Common names

 A large variety of common names is used to describe H. plecostomus, where plecostomus and the shortened "pleco" are interchangeable in all common names.
 The names include: